Adm-Irf/CropCheckAi/README.md

 └── knowledge Table   # (Placeholder / utility files — describe if used)
 ```

-## How to Contribute

-Feel free to open issues or submit pull requests.
-If you want to:
-- Improve or replace the analysis algorithm (e.g. use a better ML / DL model),
-- Extend the interface (e.g. add batch-processing, reporting, UI improvements),
-- Add documentation or share usage cases,

-just fork the repo and send a PR.

-## License

-*(Add your license here — e.g. MIT, GPL, Apache — or remove if not yet decided.)*

 ## Contact / Author

 Created by Adm-Irf.
-If you have questions or need help, feel free to open an issue.
+If you have questions or need help, feel free to open an contact me.